Symphony No. 8 (Beethoven): Fourth movement

 The most substantial movement in the symphony, the finale is in sonata rondo form with a fast tempo.
 The metronome marking supplied by Beethoven himself is whole note = 84.
 This is the first symphonic movement in which the timpani are tuned in octaves, foreshadowing the similar octave-F tuning in the scherzo of the Ninth Symphony.
 Hopkins quoted the entire opening theme of the finale "in order to emphasize the outrageous impropriety of the last roaring C-sharp":

 "All that precedes it is so delicate in texture, so nimble and light-footed."
 Donald Tovey cites the abrupt intrusion of the C-sharp as an example of Beethoven's "long-distance harmonic effects".
 This "rogue" note is eventually revealed as having an architectural function in the structure of the movement as a whole.
 The opening material reappears three times: at the start of the development section, the start of the recapitulation, and about halfway through the coda.
 As in the first movement, the move to the second subject first adopts the "wrong" key, then moves to the normal key (exposition: dominant, recapitulation: tonic) after a few measures.

-The coda, one of the most elaborate in all of Beethoven's works.
+The coda is one of the most elaborate in all of Beethoven's works.
 Hopkins called it "magnificent" and suggests it is too substantial to be referred to by the term "coda".
 It contains two particularly striking events.
 The loud and startling C♯ from the opening finally gets an "explanation": "and now it appears that Beethoven has held that note in reserve, wherewith to batter at the door of some immensely distant key.
 Out bursts the theme then, in F sharp minor."

 A few measures later, there is a stunning modulation in which this key is "hammered down" by a semitone, arriving instantaneously at the home key of F major.

 The symphony ends with a very long passage of loud tonic harmony.
 Tchaikovsky called this movement "One of the greatest symphonic masterpieces of Beethoven."